palcan/Multiplexing-MFRC522-NFC-Modules/README.md

 #define LED_COUNT       4
 ```

+The MFRC522 chips are all instantiated here into an array, but not yet with the reset and SS pins as arguments, as we'll do that later at setup.
+The instances consists of multiple datafields that are updated whenever the chip is read.
+Since it is created here at the global workspace, it will be accessible anywhere in this program.
+The SS pins is placed into an array as it lets us loop over them in the same way as the MFRC522 instances.

 ```
 byte ssPins[] = {SS_4_PIN, SS_3_PIN, SS_2_PIN, SS_1_PIN};           // Array of Slave Select pins for later use in cycling through with for loop
 MFRC522 mfrc522[NR_OF_READERS];                                     // Create a MFRC522 instance for each of the readers we have
 ```

+We're using the neopixel library to instantiate our led-string object.
+The arguments are directly copied from the examples given in the library

 ```
 Adafruit_NeoPixel strip(LED_COUNT, LED_PIN, NEO_GRB + NEO_KHZ800);  // Instatiate the strip of WS2812B LEDs we are hooking up
 ```

+We're also pre-defining the ID's of the tags we want to read as global values, so that they can be used whenever and wherever we need them.
+As the ID's consist of 4x bytes, we need to define a byte array to hold them.
+And since we have multiple, we have created a 2D array such that it is easier to loop over them.
+This helps us as we also create an arry of colors where the index of the ID tag corresponds to the color we want to show to indicate postive ID

 ```
 byte allowedID[3][4] =                                              // The limited set of recognized unique IDs of the tags I'm using